 You can contact us in English, Spanish, French, or Romanian.
-Or, you can send us a link to a video in ASL or International Sign.
+Or, you can send us a video in ASL or International Sign.

 The rest of this policy is about laws that apply to us and your personal information.
 We intend to follow all laws that apply to us and you.
 You have many legal rights about your personal information.
 Unfortunately, we have to tell you these rights using legal language.
 We are sorry that it is harder to understand.
 If you have questions about your rights, ask us, and we will try to explain them.
 If you want to use your rights, contact us.

 In addition, you may have other rights in specific places.
 It depends on the laws in those places.
 The next two sections talk about your rights in Europe and in California.